digitnet/m4jpeg/README.md

 -------------------------------------------

 1-	The current version of M4JPEG doesn’t include an encryption layer, thus the file we want to hide is not encrypted before the embedding process.
-        The hiding layer is protected by using a key-based permutation generator.
+        But, the hiding layer is protected by using a key-based permutation generator.

 2-	The permutation generator is based on a Matlab built-in pseudo-random generator.